thepanlab/Seq2MAG/README.md

   * a.
 Tools
   * b.
 Download and PreProcess the Raw Data
   * c.
 Assembly
   * d.
-Abundance calculation
+Quantification of scaffolds
   * e.
-ORF prediction and functional annotation
+ORF prediction and functional annotation with KEGG and MetaCyc
   * f.
-Genome binning
+Genome binning and Quantification of MAGs
+  * g.
+Taxanomy analysis of MAGs

 ## Tools
 1. NCBI SRA Toolkit to download the sequencing file with sra format, and then convert it to fastq format
 2. [**BBtools**]:https://jgi.doe.gov/data-and-tools/bbtools/bb-tools-user-guide/installation-guide/ for raw data preprocessing